 GRANTS are monies made available to students in need of financial aid and capable of meeting normal academic requirements.
-Specific grants available to Southern State students include the Federal Pell Grant and the Federal Supplemental Educational Opportunity Grant.
+Specific grants available to Southern State students include the Federal Pell Grant, the Federal Supplemental Educational Opportunity Grant and the Ohio College Opportunity Grant (OCOG) summer only.
 These GRANTS do not have to be repaid unless the student drops all of their classes prior to completing at least 60% of the semester.
 See "Return of Title IV" regulations.